Cool S: History

 Jon Naar's photographs of graffiti in New York City, which were taken in 1973 and published in The Faith of Graffiti in 1974, frequently contain the symbol.
 Jean-Michel Basquiat's artworks also occasionally feature it, such as in Charles the First, and in Untitled (Olive Oyl) it is labelled "CLASSIC S OF GRAFF".

-In July 2020, the S was trademarked in the United States as "The S Thing" by a man who had no involvement in its creation.
-However, he claimed that he does not intend to sue people for drawing it.
+In July 2020, the S was trademarked in the United States as "The S Thing" by Mark May, a man who had no involvement in its creation.
+He said he would only consider suing large companies over its use.

-False origin theories

 Several unverified claims have been made about the origin of the Cool S. The name "Superman S" comes from a belief that it was a symbol for Superman, whose costume features a stylized S in a diamond shape, but that shape is different.
 It has been suggested to originate with the band Sacred Reich, but a member of the band denied this.
 A marketing manager at Suzuki, whose logo was another purported origin of the symbol, denied that its logo ever contained the symbol.
 It has also been suggested to be associated with the Sureños.
 According to a prominent former detective, southern Californian gangs usually use "S-13" or "SUR" and "S" would likely not be associated with the Sureños.

 The symbol is widely associated with the fashion brand Stüssy.
 However, Emmy Coats (who has worked alongside Shawn Stussy since 1985) has stated that it was not originally a symbol of the company.